Project Overview

 Wightman St. at Darlington Rd:

-At this intersection with minor-street stop-control on Darlington, DOMI will install a quick-build pedestrian refuge island with bump-outs.
-This will improve sightlines, shorten crossing distances across Wightman, and slow vehicles through the intersection.
-This intervention will closely mimic the nearby intersection on Wightman at Bartlett St, but DOMI is exploring more robust materials that will be easier to maintain and more effective.
+At this intersection with minor-street stop-control on Darlington St., DOMI will install a pedestrian refuge island with bump-outs to improve sightlines, shorten crossing distances across Wightman, and slow vehicles through the intersection.
+This intervention will closely mimic the nearby intersection on Wightman at Bartlett St. but DOMI is exploring more robust materials that will be easier to maintain and be more effective.

-The original project on Wightman at Bartlett with only flex posts (installed 2020) is seen here:
+The original project (installed in 2020) on Wightman at Bartlett St. with flex posts is seen here:

-This signalized intersection will receive quick-build bump outs, and changes to the intersection alignment and turn lanes.
-These changes will increase safety at the intersection by improving sightlines, slowing turning movements, discouraging illegal right turns on red, and protecting the existing bike lanes at the intersection where cyclists are most vulnerable to crashes.
+This intersection will receive quick-build bump outs and changes to the intersection alignment and turn lanes.
+These changes will increase safety by improving sightlines, slow turning movements, discourage illegal right turns on red, and protect the existing bike lanes at the intersection where cyclists are most vulnerable to crashes.

-Additionally, DOMI will extend the Southbound bike lane on Wightman St, which currently ends at Beacon, 250’ South.
-This uphill “climbing lane” will create safer conditions by removing the need for Southbound cyclists to merge into the intersection, and will improve comfort for all road users by separating cyclists from other traffic on this gentle climb.
+Additionally, DOMI will extend the southbound bike lane on Wightman St. which currently ends at Beacon.
+This uphill “climbing lane” will create safer conditions by removing the need for southbound cyclists to merge into the intersection, improving comfort for all road users by separating cyclists from other traffic.
 This will improve the Bike+ Network, which relies on this block of Wightman to connect existing bike lanes on Beacon and Wightman to the existing Pocusset St. shared-use path in Schenley Park.
-Only four legal parking spaces on Wightman’s East curb will be removed to accommodate this safety improvement.
+Only four legal parking spaces on Wightman’s east curb will be removed to accommodate this safety improvement.